Brain Science

 Aided brain development in animal trials

-Research at Tel Aviv University in Israel supports the importance of magnesiumii.
+Research at Tel Aviv University in Israel supports the importance of magnesium.

 In these tests, scientists compared the cognitive skills of two groups of animals.
 One was fed a normal diet while the other consumed magnesium supplements with their meals.

 Behavioral tests found that cognitive functioning improved in the animals given supplements.
 These animals also grew extra synapses in their brains.
-Consequently, their brains were able to more effectively retain memories.
+Consequently, their brains were able to retain memories more effectively.

 Rich sources of magnesium include dark, leafy vegetables like spinach as well as broccoli, cashews, almonds, and a variety of fruit.
-If you take in less than 400 milligrams a day, aside from the risk of potential cognitive difficulties, you increase your danger of heart problems, allergies and asthma.
+If you take in less than 400 milligrams a day, aside from the risk of potential cognitive difficulties, you increase your risk of heart problems, allergies, and asthma.

 Keep Reading